abdrauf26/abdrauf26/README.md

 ## About

-Hi!
-I am Rauf from Singapore.
-I am a former educator who has since found love in data science and data analytics.
+I am a former educator from Singapore who has since found love in data science and data analytics.

 Every new day has been such a fulfilling learning journey and I am excited for what comes ahead.
 I enjoy the simple things in life such as spending quality time with my family and enjoying good food from different cuisines is a bond I share with my lovely wife of 13 years.
 I have also been reading up on real estate, financial literacy, history and football.
 I am always up for a lively discussion on any of those topics!
 I am currently undergoing Tech Immersion and Placement Programme for Applied Data Science with Machine Learning.